TulasiMakam/AmazonFineFoodAnalysis/README.md

 # Conclusion:

-Performed Data, cleaning, EDA, t-SNE to understand the select the best features and then applyied Navies Bayes algorithm for machine learning model to determine whether the review is positive or negative.
+Performed Data cleaning, EDA, t-SNE to understand the select the best features and then applyied Navies Bayes algorithm for machine learning model to determine whether the review is positive or negative.